Abbott Pattison: Life

-Upon his return to The United States in 1940, Pattison went directly into Officer’s Training School.
-From 1942 to 1945, he was given active command as Captain of a Pacific Command Sub Chaser, doing convoy duty between Hawaii and the Midway Islands.
-He was promoted to First Executive Officer on a Destroyer Escort, and was thereafter given full command as Captain of a second Destroyer Escort, running convoys across the Pacific from Florida to the African Coast and into the Mediterranean.
+Upon his return to The United States in 1940, Pattison went directly into Officer's Training School.
+From 1942 to 1945, he was given active command as captain of a Pacific Command sub chaser, doing convoy duty between Hawaii and the Midway Islands.
+He was promoted to first executive officer on a destroyer escort, and was thereafter given full command as captain of a second destroyer escort, running convoys across the Pacific from Florida to the African Coast and into the Mediterranean.
 He won a Military Merit medal for personal bravery, and his ship received battle stars for downing several German fighter planes.
 Pattison noted that the only regular paycheck he ever received was from that time when he served as an officer in the United States Navy.

-At the end of World War II, Abbott Pattison returned to Chicago, and to his art, so that by 1946 he was well-known in art circles as the youthful recipient of both the Logan and Eisendrath awards, and as a recipient of one of the four prizes awarded nationally to sculptors by The Metropolitan Museum.
+At the end of World War II, Pattison returned to Chicago, and to his art, so that by 1946 he was well known in art circles as the youthful recipient of both the Logan and Eisendrath awards, and as a recipient of one of the four prizes awarded nationally to sculptors by The Metropolitan Museum.
 He joined the faculty of The Art Institute of Chicago as an instructor of sculpture.

-In 1953, Pattison was a visiting sculptor at The University of Georgia, and was asked to return the following year as a sculptor in residence with no teaching duties, having been honored for a second time with the Pauline Palmer Prize for sculpture.
+In 1953, Pattison was a visiting sculptor at the University of Georgia, and was asked to return the following year as a sculptor in residence with no teaching duties, having been honored for a second time with the Pauline Palmer Prize for sculpture.
 At the University, Pattison carved a large marble sculpture, titled Mother and Child and went on to create a 12-foot high abstract horse for the campus in welded plate steel, now called familiarly The Iron Horse.
 At the time, this sculpture represented the cutting-edge of avant-garde art in the United States.
-The sculpture was placed in front of the dormitory of the University’s football team, and angry students attacked the horse with spray paint, manure, fire and hammers, with the art department professors merely looking on.
+The sculpture was placed in front of the dormitory of the University's football team, and angry students attacked the horse with spray paint, manure, fire and hammers, with the art department professors merely looking on.
 The Athens, Georgia police force was called in to quell the disturbance.
 This event became famous as the first official riot on an American college campus, and became the feature of a Public Broadcasting System movie special.
-The quarter-inch thick boiler plate steel sculpture withstood the attack and remains intact, but it was immediately removed from the campus and has never returned, sitting in a local farmer’s field since 1954.
+The quarter-inch thick boiler plate steel sculpture withstood the attack and remains intact, but it was immediately removed from the campus and has never returned, sitting in a local farmer's field since 1954.